Repeat Prescriptions

 Request in advance

-Use the NHS App or visit your pharmacy in person to request your repeat medication at least one week before your current supply runs out.
+Use the NHS App or visit your pharmacy in person to request your repeat medication at least one week but no more than two weeks before your current supply runs out.

 Processing time